arnklint/dotfiles-2/readme.md

 - Open shell inside vim: `:term` (this is set to open fish shell, see nvim config)
 - Search and replace (more interactive in nvim): `:s%/install/uninstall/g` - you'll see it live
-- Change theme; edit .config/nvim/init.vim to use another color runtime
-- Check if anything is wrong with the nvim installation: `:CheckHealth`